BlogDestinationsHow to Prepare for the Walker’s Haute Route from Chamonix to Zermatt in 2026

 Plan your packing list

 If only we could pay someone to pack for us, right?
-Before pulling out your hair due to frustration, please take a moment, step back, and check out our detailed packing list for a solid idea of what you need to bring along on your Walker's Haute Route from Chamonix Zermatt trek.
+Before pulling out your hair due to frustration, please take a moment, step back, and check out our detailed packing list for the Walker’s Haute Route.
 It's helpful to do your research and create a list beforehand.
 Some important things to consider when packing are:

 Have a hard copy of all of my essential travel documents